manishjanky/ngx-select-dropdown/README.md

         limitTo: options.length // a number thats limits the no of options displayed in the UI similar to angular's limitTo pipe
         moreText: 'more' // text to be displayed whenmore than one items are selected like Option 1 + 5 more
-        noResultsFound: 'No results found!' // text to be displayed when no items are found while searching searchPlaceholder:'Search' // label thats displayed in search input }
+        noResultsFound: 'No results found!' // text to be displayed when no items are found while searching searchPlaceholder:'Search' // label thats displayed in search input,
+        searchOnKey: 'name' // key on which search should be performed this will be selective search. if undefined this will be extensive search on all keys
+      }
 ````

 ### Output

-* `value: any` - array of selected options
 * `change: Event` - change event when user changes the selected options
+* `open: Event` - open event when the dropdown toogles on
+* `close: Event` - close event when the dropdown toogles off

 ## Changelog
 * v0.1.0